hpdic/hermes/INSTALL.md

-# Hermes: Encrypted Query Processing via MySQL + OpenFHE
+# Hermes: Homomorphic Encryption Plugin for MySQL

-Hermes is a homomorphic encryption plugin for MySQL using the OpenFHE library (BFV scheme).
-It supports compile-time encryption, secure ciphertext storage, SQL-compatible decryption, aggregation, and homomorphic multiplication—all as native UDFs callable from SQL.
+Hermes is a MySQL plugin powered by OpenFHE (using the BFV scheme) that enables native SQL-compatible encrypted computation.
+It supports scalar encryption, packed vector encoding, encrypted aggregation, slot-wise updates, and group-wise secure computation.

 ---

 ## 📦 System Requirements

-Ensure the following dependencies are installed:
+Ensure the following packages are installed:

-### Required Packages

 - **MySQL Server (>= 8.0)**
-- **OpenFHE (>= v1.2.4)** with BFV scheme support
+- **OpenFHE (>= v1.2.4)** with BFV support
 - **CMake (>= 3.10)**
-- **g++ (>= 9.4)** or any C++17-compatible compiler
+- **g++ (>= 9.4)** or any C++17-compliant compiler
 - **libmysqlclient-dev**
 - **Python 3** (for helper scripts)

-Install essentials via:
+Install via:

 ```bash
 sudo apt update